What is The Broderers’ Exhibition?

 For all of the artworks selected to exhibit, the artist is the seller of the artwork and the Broderers’ Company takes a 30% commission.
 The proceeds will go to run this exhibition and to promote the art of embroidery.

 Information for Artists

-- Any embroiderers over the age of 18 may submit up to four pieces of artwork of high standard embroidery.
+- Any artists over the age of 18 may submit up to four pieces of artwork that showcases embroidery.

 - Entrants must be aged of 18 or over at the time of submission of artwork.